datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 ## Subsetting lists

 After you've created your very own Python list, you might wonder how you can access information in the list.
-Suppose you want to select the height of your youngest sister, emma.
-As you can see from fam_height here, her height is 1.68 meters, and this integer is the fourth element in the list.
-To access this element, you'll need this line of code.
+Python uses the index to do this.
+Have a look at `fam_height` again here.
+The first element in the list has index 0, the second element has index 1, and so on.
+Suppose that you want to select the height of emma, the float 1.68.
+It's the fourth element, so it has index 3.
+To select it, you use 3 inside square brackets:

-The number three refers to the _index_ of the list element.
-Because python uses so-called zero-based indexing, the first element in the list has index 0, the second element has index 1, and so on.
-This means that the fourth element, the float 1.68, has index 3.
-To select the string "dad" from the list, which is the sevent element in the list, you'll need to put the index 6 inside square brackets:
+Similarly, to select the string "dad" from the list, which is the sevent element in the list, you'll need to put the index 6 inside square brackets:

 You can also count backwards, using negative indexes.
 This is useful if you want to get some elements at the end of your list.
 To get your dad's height, for example, you'll need the index -1.
 These are the negative indexes for all list elements.